 The following tutorial can be used to unroot any variant of the Galaxy S4, irrespective of model.
 Just careful about picking the correct firmware for your device model.
 You can check it from Settings> More tab> About.

 - Download and install the Triangle Away app from the Play Store.
 This step is mandatory and applicable only if you want the warranty of your device back.
-The app currently does not support GT-I9500: Link
+The app currently does not support GT-I9500.

 - Download the Odin3 tool and unzip it: Odin3_v3.04.zip

-- Download and install Samsung USB Drivers on your computer: Download
+- Install Samsung USB Drivers on your computer.

-- Download the suitable firmware according to your device model number, country/region or CSC and extract the zip file.
-If you do not know the CSC code for your country, refer to this article.
-Download the firmware from here: Link
+- Download the proper Samsung firmware using Frija. according to your device model number, country/region or CSC and extract the zip file.

-- Backup your contacts, messages, call-log, apps, etc: Use these apps
+- Backup your phone’s contacts, messages, call log, apps, etc.

 - Ensure more than 60% battery on your Galaxy S4.